tremho/MistLift/doc/MistLift Quick Start.md

 You should also check to see if you have the 'unzip' command installed on your system, try `unzip -v` to receive version info.

+to install unzip, use Brew for Mac, or Choco for Windows.
+This common command is available via these package managers.

 To use the cloud features, you will need to set up an AWS account.
 See [Getting set up with AWS](./Getting%20set%20up%20with%20AWS.md) for